Search Results for

 Setup

 To set up the NodaTime plugin, add the Npgsql.EntityFrameworkCore.PostgreSQL.NodaTime nuget to your project.
-Then, make the following modification to your UseNpgsql() line:
+Then, configure the NodaTime plugin as follows:

 public class Post